What Is an Autonomous Software Testing Tool?

 Who They're For

-• Teams seeking low-code test creation with room for advanced customization
+• Teams looking for rapid, low-code test creation

-• Organizations focused on reducing ongoing maintenance effort
+• Organizations focused on reducing test maintenance overhead

 Why We Love Them